 Budding Careers in STEM

 The Gaddis Camp is one of several STEM camp opportunities offered at Texas A&M. Wilkinson serves as chairman of the Aggie STEM advisory board in addition to her work with Aggie STEM summer programs, which offers several introductory and advanced STEM camps for both male and female middle school and high school students.
 During these camps, students spend one or two weeks working collaboratively on research projects and explore things ranging from cryptography and coding to data analysis and mathematical topics.

-As a business owner for 28 years and the chief financial officer for Paragon Animations, Wilkinson believes corporations should have an interest in supporting Aggie STEM camps.
+As a business owner for 28 years and the chief financial officer for Paragon Innovations, Wilkinson believes corporations should have an interest in supporting Aggie STEM camps.
 “Aggie STEM is leading the way for STEM camps because the instructors understand how to help young minds develop their intellectual potential while incorporating social aspects as well,” she said.
 “Our camps develop well-rounded students.”

 By hosting STEM camps, Texas A&M helps students gain an interest in these fields at a young age.
 “Introducing students to fields in math, science, engineering and technology when they’re young gives back to society in the long run because the students are more prepared in their fields after graduation,” Wilkinson said.
 “Texas A&M is very good at listening to corporations and equipping graduates with the skills they need to succeed in the workforce right after college.”